gallandarakhneorg/labmanager/docs/editpersonalinfo.md

   * `author-`: the URL is `https://hostname/author-<ID>` where the `<ID>` is replaced by the database ID of the person.
 * `Hindex on Google Scholar`: the H-index of the person that is provided by [Google Scholar](https://scholar.google.com).
 * `Hindex on Web-of-Science (WoS)`: the H-index of the person that is provided by [Web-of-Science](http://webofscience.com).
+* `Hindex on Scopus`: the H-index of the person that is provided by [Scopus by Elsevier](https://www.scopus.com).
+* `Number of paper citations on Google Scholar`: the number of paper citations for the person that is provided by [Google Scholar](https://scholar.google.com).
+* `Number of paper citations on Web-of-Science (WoS)`: the number of paper citations for the person that is provided by [Web-of-Science](http://webofscience.com).
+* `Number of paper citations on Scopus`: the number of paper citations for the person that is provided by [Scopus (Elsevier)](https://www.scopus.com).

 ## Step 3.
 Save the changes